AndreLuvetama/QikServeEngineerTechnicalTest/README.md

 innovation.
 What problem were you addressing, and what were the outcomes?
 Why was solving this problem important, and what was the impact of the change?**<br/>

 PROPERTY EXCHANGE ONLY System.
-This is the system I developed with Spring boot and react js.The system allows user registration and the inclusion of a property.
+This is the system I developed with Spring boot and react js.The system allows user registration and the inclusion they property.
 When including the property, the owner informs the items of interest, the system, through the algorithm, matches properties with similar items and generates the Match.
 Once Match is made, the user will be able to start a negotiation to exchange property.
 The aim of this system is to facilitate the exchange of properties between two owners who do not know each other and who do not need to live in the same location.
 Building the system allowed me to have extensive knowledge about the business model and also get to know the development tools in depth, in this case I used SPring boot on the back and react js on the front.